Skip to main content

 Cons:

-Best for: Researchers whose institutions provide and prefer EndNote.
+Best for: Labs whose schools provide and prefer EndNote.

-Best for: Researchers who spend most time reading and annotating
+Best for: People who spend most of their time reading and marking PDFs.

 Key features: